-- Start by calling or writing our plan to make your request for us to authorize or provide coverage for the medical care you want.
-You, your doctor, or your representative can do this. - For the details on how to contact us, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are asking for a coverage decision about your medical care.
+• Start by calling or writing our plan to make your request for us to authorize or provide coverage for the medical care you want.
+You, your doctor, or your representative can do this.

+• For the details on how to contact us, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are asking for a coverage decision about your medical care.

-Generally we use the standard deadlines for giving you our decision the "fast" deadlines.
-A standard coverage decision means we will give you an answer within 14 calendar days after we receive your request.
+Generally we use the standard deadlines for giving you our decision

+When we give you our decision, we will use the "standard" deadlines unless we have agreed to use the "fast" deadlines.
+A standard coverage decision means we will give you an answer within 14 calendar days after we receive your request for a medical item or service.
+If your request is for a Medicare Part B prescription drug, we will give you an answer within 72 hours after we receive your request.